pajtai/grasshopper-express/README.md

 ## Roadmap

+Use bootstrap or other as sass import
+Convert over to webpack
+Create dev and build webpacks
 Should see what grexpo loaded in console and create an discovery endpoint What for plugin/index.js if it returns a promise.
 Make plugins.json optionally come from a db